polterguy/hyper-core/README.md

 /hyper-core/mysql/todo/foo/x?description=foo
 ```

-The the first time you request that URL, it will probably spend several seconds responding, since it'll
+The first time you request the above URL, it will probably spend several seconds responding, since it'll
 have to internally create 4 HTTP requests towards Google Translate, before it can return your data.
 However, all consecutive requests, also those with different search criteria, but still returning the
 same items - Will be much faster, since they can simply lookup the translated item from the cache,